carbonblack/cbapi-python/examples/defense/cblr/DellBiosVerification/README.md

 ```

-This script is compatible with the full VMware Carbon Black Cloud API and requires the python cbapi
+This script is compatible with the full VMware Carbon Black Cloud API and requires the python cbapi.